One Day At A Time

 • My Mother’s Knobby Knuckles

-Did you ever sit down and just write down the names of your friends and acquaintances?
-Do that, and then think of something good about them: maybe they are a good cook, a ‘fun’ partner, a confidant, have nice hair,… Continue reading
+• Did you ever sit down and just write down the names of your friends and acquaintances?
+Do that, and then think of something good about them: maybe they are a good cook, a ‘fun’ partner, a confidant, have nice hair, pretty eyes, cute ears, an interesting or humorous attitude- just anything that is nice.
+It…

 • A New Job!